byLAEV/HashPaper-System.-LAEV-Blockchain-/README.md

 Description of the operational and cryptographic flow for transmitting metadata and payments.
 Structure of the public and private integration APIs.
 Standardized label and QR‑code format for verification.
-Architecture of the artificial‑intelligence agent called Hamburg Assist.
+Architecture of the artificial‑intelligence agent called Hanbot Assist.
 Security, audit, and governance mechanisms.
 A technical schedule that allows delivery of a functional prototype within two months.
 The proposed model removes friction between logistics infrastructure and the Bitcoin network by delegating transaction execution to certified providers who return validated information (txid, hash, link, QR) for printing and public blockchain lookup.